top of page

 Methylation is a very small, foundational chemical function in your body.
 It involves the moving of a methyl group, which is a carbon with three hydrogens that you can picture a lot like a Mickey Mouse head with an extra ear (shudder).

-Your body has to be able to methylate things over and over again in every cell of your body.
-In fact it is estimated that the methylation cycle runs roughly one billion times per second in your cells, which is staggering.
+Your body has to be able to methylate things repeatedly in every cell.
+In fact, the methylation cycle runs roughly one billion times per second in your cells, which is staggering.

 • Folic acid toxicity.
-Folic acid, the synthetic form of folate, can become toxic when all daily sources including folic acid from food fortification reach the 1000 mcg level.
-This toxicity actually impairs the function of the MTHFR enzyme.
+Folic acid, the synthetic form of folate, can become toxic when all daily sources, including folic acid from food fortification, reach1000 mcg.
+This toxicity impairs the function of the MTHFR enzyme.

 • Folate deficiency.
-If there isn't enough dietary folate, then the folate and methylation cycles can't work properly becasue there isn't anything for them to work on.
+If there isn't enough dietary folate, the folate and methylation cycles can't work properly because they have nothing to work on.

 • Riboflavin deficiency.
 Riboflavin is a necessary cofactor to the MTHFR enzyme, meaning if there isn't a riboflavin molecule bonded to the enzyme, then it can't function.